 There are many factors to consider if and when to get Microdermabrasion treatments.
-In this article, we offer 10 questions to consider before you decide to get a microdermabrasion.
-Find out if it’s right for you!
+In this article, we offer 10 questions to consider before deciding to get microdermabrasion so patients can find out if it’s right for them!

-Are you looking to get rid of acne scars, uneven skin, large pores, age spots, or fine wrinkles?
-Do you want a better texture of skin?
-If so, you may wish to investigate microdermabrasion.
-It revitalizes dead skin and increases its elasticity, allowing the skin to thicken with increased collagen production.
+Looking to get rid of acne scars, rough/dull skin, large pores, age spots, or fine wrinkles?
+Want better skin texture?
+It may be time to investigate microdermabrasion.
+It removes dead skin, revitalizing skin and increasing its elasticity.
+This allows the skin the thicken with increased collagen production1.

 However, microdermabrasion cannot completely remove severe scarring or spotting, as it removes just the top layer of skin.
-For deeper skin discolorations that reach into the epidermis, you may have to consider a medium to deep chemical peel, laser treatments or dermabrasion.
+For deeper skin discolorations that reach into the epidermis, patients may have to consider a medium to deep chemical peel, laser treatments, or dermabrasion2.

 It also cannot remove tattoos, and isn’t recommended for patients with active rosacea, warts, acne, psoriasis, and fragile capillaries.
 Microdermabrasions can be added to any skin care regimen and can be done as often as every 2 weeks.

 Microdermabrasions have evolved over the years.
 Once upon a time the only type of microdermabrasion available used a powered hand-held tool to spray micro-beads of crystals onto the skin at a high rate of speed3.
 These crystals, often made of aluminum oxide or sodium chloride, exfoliated and blasted away the top layer of skin to reveal new skin underneath.
 This method, which is still in use today, can be messy and cannot be done prior to receiving other skin treatments.

 Now there are other types of microdermabrasion.
 The two most common are diamond cut and bristle technologies.